waleoyediran/CarND-Behavioral-Cloning-P3/README.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 63-92) consisted of a convolution neural network with the following layers and layer sizes.
+The final model architecture (model.py lines 62-95) consisted of a convolution neural network with the following layers and layer sizes.
 * Three 5x5 kernel convolutional layer with a 2x2 stride
 * Two non-strided  3x3 kernel convolutional layer.
-* Three fully connected layers.
+* Three fully connected layers ()with Dropouts).

 #### 3. Creation of the Training Set & Training Process